newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity-foreign.md

 ### Application Requirements

 * Business name (as registered in foreign location)

+  When submitting the registration document, you need indicate the business name exactly as it was established in the home state followed by the name to be used in New Jersey. **Example**: The Deli Incorporated, a Delaware business determined that its name was already taken in this state.
+The business found that the name The Delicious Inc. was available in New Jersey.
+When registering, the foreign business will indicate its exact formation name followed by the business name to be used in New Jersey as follows:

+  **Correct**: A. B. C. Incorporated dba C B A Inc.

+  **Incorrect:** ABC Inc. dba C B A Inc.

+  The incorrect version illustrates that the formation name does not match exactly as a result of spacing of letters, punctuation and abbreviation of a word.
+As a result, filing using the incorrect formation name would be rejected and authorization to do business in New Jersey delayed.
 * Business designator (as registered in foreign location)
 * Legal structure
 *  `NAICS code|naics` (optional)